npharris13/Darkify/README.md

 4. Select this folder (`Darkify`).

 ## Usage
+- Navigate to a website you want to make dark (e.g., Google Docs).
-- Click the extension icon to open the popup.
+- Click the extension icon.
-- Toggle "Enable Dark Mode" to switch globally.
-- Toggle "Disable for this site" to blacklist specific domains.
+- Toggle "Enable for this site".
+- The page will darken, and the extension will remember this preference.

 ## Icons
 Place your icon files in the `icons/` folder:
 - `icon16.png`
 - `icon48.png`
 - `icon128.png`

-(Defaults are currently placeholders in the manifest).